devaansh100/LightXML/README.md

 Eventually, the top b clusters for any instance would not change very much due to the stochastic weight averaging reducing the gradient magnitudes and stabilisation of the model.
 To keep the proces of dynamic negative sampling vcontinuing, we can randomly choose and add a fixed number of negative labels to each instance.
 The same was implemented in the Astec algorithm.

 <!-- Implementation of the same can be viewed in the ```negative_sampling``` branch. -->

+### Text Representation

+Currently, the text representation is done solely through the  BERT [CLS] token.
+This does not utilise the full capacity of BERT.
+We can use the combination block as suggested in DECAF for the discriminator.
+The token representations can be added and finally combined with the sentence embedding.
+If the tokens increase the loss of the model, then during training, their weight vector will naturally be pushed to towards zero.

+Taking inspiration from Bonsai, the combination block can be extended to also include representation of co-occuring labels.
+As before, if this increases the loss, it's weight vector will be pushed towards zero.